Novixx-Systems/LuckOS/README.md

  The ISO will be in M:\NVXLKOS\CDBOOT

-# Increasing the Build Number in winver
+# Increasing the Build Number in luckver
  To update the build number, use the INCBUILDNUM tool located in M:\NVXLKOS\DEVTOOL

-# Increasing the Major Version Number in winver
+# Increasing the Major Version Number in luckver
  To update the major version number, edit the file M:\NVXLKOS\DEVTOOL\STORAGE\VERSION.RC (change the text "Version 1.0" to match the new version)
  Then run INCBUILDNUM, and use the same build number (or increase it)